innoq/ROCA/q-and-a.md

 being associated with any particular framework or even community.

 ### But what about single-page apps?
 Aren't they the future?

 We don't think so; in our view, single page apps repeat the mistakes of unnecessarily fat server-side Web frameworks on the client side.
 The fact that the Web relies on a series of resource representations that are linked to each other is not a bug, it's a feature.

+### So you're against dynamic pages, Ajax and stuff?

+Of course not.
+Using JavaScript to create a better user experience is an entirely awesome idea.
+That doesn't mean you have to degrade the browser into a runtime for a custom UI engine.
+It's perfectly possible to use JavaScript unobtrusively, which will in our view give you the best of both worlds.

 ### Who's behind ROCA?

 The ROCA style itself is nothing new and can be seen in the wild in any number of Web applications.
 The name and this document have been created by Till Schulte-Coerne, Stefan